Our Guest Teachers for Our Permaculture Design Course

 Honeybee Lives offers wonderful hands-on classes and workshops for levels of beekeepers.

-Connor Stedman is an ecological designer and educator based in the Hudson River Valley.
+Is an ecological designer and educator based in the Hudson River Valley.
 He works as a designer and planner with AppleSeed Permaculture LLC and an organizer and educator with the Greenhorns and Agrarian Trust.
 In addition, Connor is lead faculty for the Omega Institute's Ecological Literacy Immersion Program and a Professional Affiliate for the University of Vermont's Leadership for Sustainability program.
 Connor holds an M.S. in Ecological Planning from the University of Vermont and travels frequently around North America teaching and consulting.